 The bright blossoms of sunflowers (Helianthus spp.) are a cheerful addition to any garden.
 While most home gardeners grow the giant annual sunflowers (Helianthus annuus) for their decorative aspect as well as the tasty seeds, there are also a number of perennial species that grow in U.S. Department of Agriculture plant hardiness zones 3 through 9.
 To ensure that your sunflowers grow to their full potential, provide the appropriate care through the stages of sunflower growth, from seed to harvest.

 Video of the Day

 Sunflowers begin as small, hard-shelled seeds which germinate in the garden.
-The time from germination to mature flowering plants that produce seeds varies, depending on the species, but the familiar annuals with giant flower heads complete their life cycle in one season.
+The time from germination to mature flowering plants that produce seeds varies, depending on the species and cultivar, but the familiar annuals with giant flower heads complete their life cycle in one season.